thosgood/this-weeks-finds/markdown/251-300/week281.md

 approximate 5-fold symmetry - for example, patterns made of two tiles, called "kites" and "darts":

--   kite: a convex quadrilateral with interior angles of 2π/5, 2π/5, 2π/5 and 4π/5 as you march around it.
+-   kite: a convex quadrilateral with interior angles of 2\pi /5, 2\pi /5,
+    2\pi /5 and 4\pi /5 as you march around it.
--   dart: a nonconvex quadrilateral with interior angles of 2π/5, π/5, 6π/5 and π/5.
+-   dart: a nonconvex quadrilateral with interior angles of 2\pi /5, \pi /5,
+    6\pi /5 and \pi /5.

 ::: {align="center"}
 [![](penrose_kite_dart.png)](http://en.wikipedia.org/wiki/Penrose_tiling)